MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 ---
 lab:
-    title: 'Evaluate the performance of your custom copilot in the Azure AI Studio'
+    title: 'Evaluate the performance of your custom copilot in the Azure AI Foundry'
 ---

-# Evaluate the performance of your custom copilot in the Azure AI Studio
+# Evaluate the performance of your custom copilot in the Azure AI Foundry

-In this exercise, you'll explore built-in and custom evaluations to assess and compare the performance of your AI applications with the Azure AI Studio.
+In this exercise, you'll explore built-in and custom evaluations to assess and compare the performance of your AI applications with the Azure AI Foundry portal.

 This exercise will take approximately **30** minutes.

-## Create an AI hub and project in the Azure AI Studio
+## Create an AI hub and project in the Azure AI Foundry

-You start by creating an Azure AI Studio project within an Azure AI hub:
+You start by creating an Azure AI Foundry project within an Azure AI hub:

 1. In a web browser, open [https://ai.azure.com](https://ai.azure.com) and sign in using your Azure credentials.
 1. Select the **Home** page, then select **+ New project**.